Data-enabled Policy Optimization for the Linear Quadratic Regulator: Data-enabled policy optimization

 The feasible set $\mathcal{S}_G$ contains a linear constraint $X_-G=I_n$, which motivates the use of projected gradient methods to ensure feasibility.
 Define the nullspace of $X_-$ as

 and the projection operator $\Pi_{X_-}:= I_T-X_-^{\dagger}X_-$ onto $\mathcal{N}(X_-)$.
 The projected gradient update is then given by

 where $\eta \geq 0$ is the stepsize.
 We refer to this method as data-enabled policy optimization (DeePO) since the update (\ref{equ:gd}) can be efficiently computed by raw data matrices, and the control can be recovered from (\ref{equ:relation}) as $K = U_-G$.
+As an iterative search method, the initial policy $G^0$ requires to satisfy $G^0 \in \mathcal{S}_G$.

 Due to non-convexity of both the objective $J(G)$ and the constraint $\mathcal{S}_G$, it is challenging to provide global convergence guarantees for DeePO.
 Moreover, an optimal solution to (\ref{prob:equi}) is not unique.
 In fact, it has been shown in \cite[Lemma 2.1]{dorfler22on} that the solution set is